Joseph Lee is IT Director of the Learning Lab.

 A native of the Philadelphia area, Joe started at The Wharton School in 2008.
 His role and responsibilities have changed over the past 7 years, taking on a more senior position as a project manager and application developer.
-He recently arrived at the Lab with almost 10 years in higher education, excited to apply his knowledge and experience to help Wharton faculty change the way they approach their pedagogical goals and instruct their students.
+He arrived at the Lab with almost 10 years in higher education, excited to apply his knowledge and experience to help Wharton faculty change the way they approach their pedagogical goals and instruct their students.
 Known for his infectious laugh and amiable personality, Joe lives in the city, where he spends his spare time running several fantasy professional sports leagues and honing his skills as a connoisseur of sandwiches.

-Jerricka has been working in IT at Penn since her first day on campus as a freshman a long time ago.
-She loves process improvement, documentation, and information architecture.
-It should come as no surprise that Jerricka got office supplies in her stocking as a child, including a mid-90s tan Swingline stapler that still has pride of place on her desk.
+Jerricka has been working in IT at Penn since her first day on campus as a freshman, a long time ago.
+She loves process improvement, documentation, and information architecture; thus, it should come as no surprise that she was delighted to get office supplies in her stocking as a child – including a mid-’90s, tan Swingline stapler that still has pride of place on her desk.
 (Suffice it to say, she’s fun at parties!)
-In addition to stationery, Jerricka loves biking with her husband, architecture, interior design, just about anything made with fig.
+In addition to stationery, Jerricka loves biking with her husband, architecture, interior design, and just about anything made with fig.

-Jennifer Kelley is the Learning Lab’s Content Specialist.
-Her extensive background in publishing spans journalism, public relations, communications, and eLearning courseware for K-12 PD.
-She currently serves as the team’s wordsmith and copy editor.
-While her specialty is developing creative content for the Lab’s ever-growing catalogue of educational games and simulations, she lavishes equal attention on the blog, press releases, and anything editorial.
-When she’s not generating prose and correcting syntax, you can find her rocking out to audiobooks, jogging with Flip (her dog), or chopping way more garlic than the recipe requires.
+Jen’s extensive background in publishing spans journalism, public relations, communications, and eLearning courseware for K-12 PD.
+She currently serves as the Lab’s wordsmith and copy editor.
+While her specialty is developing creative content for the team’s ever-growing catalogue of educational games and sims, she lavishes equal attention on the Learning Lab blog, drafting marketing material and, generally, anything editorial.
+When not generating prose and playing with syntax, you can find her rocking out to audiobooks, jogging with Flip (her dog), or chopping way more garlic than the recipe requires.